acquia/acquia-cms-project/README.md

   1. Run `acli ssh-key:upload` and follow the directions to upload the public key. e.g. If you named the key `id_rsa` the file will be called `id_rsa.pub`.
   1. Run `cat ~/.ssh/id_rsa.pub` (use whatever filename you chose for your SSH key).
 Copy the SSH key and add it to your GitHub account, or wherever you want to version control your application.
 See https://docs.acquia.com/dev-studio/ide/start/#cloning-your-application-from-a-github-repository-to-your-cloud-ide for more information.
   1. Run `composer create-project acquia/acquia-cms-project`.
+  1. Enable the Intl extension.
+Intl is required to install Content Hub 8.x-2.21 and above & restart the PHP-FPM after making this change.
+     ```
+     echo "extension=intl.so" >> ../configs/php/custom.ini
+     supervisorctl restart php-fpm
+     ```
   1. Run `composer install`.
 Acquia CMS dependencies are very memory intensive, but recent updates in Composer v2 address this.
 If you receive out of memory errors, try `php -d memory_limit=2G /usr/local/bin/composer install`.
   1. Cloud IDEs will copy docroot/sites/default/default.settings.php to settings.php and configure the database connection string for you.
 The settings.php file includes automatic ACMS configuration for Acquia Cloud environments.
   1. Then run `composer acms:install`.
 This runs a helper script to collect information from you and install Acquia CMS.